 Delaware: Jessop’s Tavern

-The building dates back to 1674 and operated as Abraham Jessop’s home and barrel-making business in 1724.
-The tavern has since been named after him since the Day family bought and opened it in 1996.
+The building dates to 1674 and operated as Abraham Jessop’s home and barrel-making business in 1724.
+The tavern has been named after him since the Day family bought and opened it in 1996.

 “Jessop’s was opened to honor the diverse history of the Dutch, Swedish and English settlers to Historic New Castle,” tavern owner Justin Day said in an email.
 “Our Tavern is designed to offer the experience of dining and drinking in a Colonial atmosphere, thus creating a little escape from the modern world.”